4 Easy Ways to Change Your Apartment’s Look, Without Painting!

 Usually, if a lease prohibits painting your walls, it also prohibits papering them.
-But removable wallpaper, which peels off walls without stripping any paint, leaving no residue, can be a wonderful (and affordable) alternative to permanent papering or painting.
-A funky geometric pattern or print — like this tennis ball paper Wallshoppe/Clare V collab — can really liven up a room.
+But removable wallpaper and removable murals, which peel right off the walls without stripping any paint and leave no residue, can be a wonderful (and affordable) alternative to permanent papering or painting.
+A funky geometric pattern wallpaper can really liven up a room.
 Plus, if you get tired of it, you can always just peel it off and try something new.

 You’re not in your college apartment anymore: You can’t just cover your white walls with torn and crumpled movie posters, affixed to the walls with sticky putty.
 Throw out the John Belushi poster, and get anything that’s visually interesting framed at a reputable frame shop.
 A good frame shop can not only help you match your framed materials to the frame in which they’ll appear, but will also tailor the frame to the room.
 So take photos of your apartment in with you.